Waddington, Lincolnshire: History

+Second World War

 Enemy action during 1941 severely damaged 71 houses in the village, as well as the Horse & Jockey pub and the NAAFI building on the RAF station.
-The damage was mainly caused by two aerial mines; large bombs dropped by parachute and fused to explode before hitting the ground.
+The damage was mainly caused by two aerial mines.
 Eleven people were killed, among them the NAAFI manager, Mrs Constance Raven, after whom the All-Ranks Club on the RAF station is still named.

-The village 12th-century St Michael and All Angels church was rebuilt in 1721 and destroyed in a Second World War air raid on the night of 8 May 1941.
+The village 12th-century St Michael and All Angels church was rebuilt in 1721 and destroyed in a Second World War air raid.
 It was replaced by the present-day Anglican parish church of St Michael on High Street, a modern stone building consecrated in 1954.

+On the night of 8 May 1941, St Michael and All Angels, had a direct hit from a 2,000lb parachute mine (a moonlit night, the blast could be heard from Newark, where it had woken people up), and another 2,000lb parachute mine landed in the vicarage garden, taking off the roofs of nearby houses; also seven people were killed, that night, when the local NAAFI had a direct hit.

 The original Great War memorial was also destroyed and replaced by the current memorial.

 Geography

 High Dyke, the road that runs between the main RAF station and the service married quarters, lies on the line of the Roman road Ermine Street.
 There is only minor evidence that High Dyke is Ermine Street, but the alignment is so exact that it is unlikely to be a coincidence.
 Ermine Street, as it passes Byards Leap 20 mi to the south, is also called High Dyke.
 The traceable line of Ermine Street peters out in the adjacent village of Harmston and does not reappear until the other side of Lincoln.

+Waddington Low Fields lies to the west of the village.
+Historically an area of open downland, some residential development has taken place in the 20th and 21st centuries.